nvarchar(n) vs nvarchar(max) performance in MS-SQL Server

 “n” in nvarchar(n) define the string length from 1 to 4,000.
 If your string is longer than 4,000 characters, you can define nvarchar(max) instead.

-So, I want to store a string with 7 characters: “coderky”.
-What is the different between nvarchar(7) and nvarchar(4000) ?
+So, I want to store a string with 8 characters: “hungdoan”.
+What is the difference between nvarchar(8) and nvarchar(4000) ?

-But, do not use a large n.
+However, do not use a large “n”.
 Just use a small enough.
-Because the actual size of your string will impact to your indexing in term of performance. and your string can’t be indexed if It’s greater than 900 bytes (450 Unicode characters)
+Because the actual size of your string will impact your indexing in terms of performance, and your string can’t be indexed if It’s greater than 900 bytes (450 Unicode characters)

-There is an interesting thing is that: if you change nvarchar(7) or nvarchar(4000) to nvarchar(max).
-There is a difference in term of performance & storage size.
+There is an interesting thing is that: if you change nvarchar(8) or nvarchar(4000) to nvarchar(max).
+There is a difference in terms of performance & storage size.

 In MS-SQL Server all data rows are stored in Pages.